kh4n9373/STOCK-PRICE-PREDICTION/Report.md

 Within the supervised learning framework, two fundamental types of tasks are regression and classification.
 Regression involves predicting a continuous outcome, such as stock prices, making it directly applicable to stock market prediction.
 On the other hand, classification deals with categorizing data into discrete classes such as "Buy", "Sell" and "Hold", a methodology that we applied within the Random Forest Algorithm.
 This classification approach faciliates the decision-making process by providing actionable insights into potential investment strategies based on the historical behavior of the stock.

 The learning process in machine learning has three main elements that are essential; these are the target function, training set and testing set.
--The training set is used to construct model learning by revealing the patterns and relationship it may contain.
+- The training set is used to construct model learning by revealing the patterns and relationship it may contain.
--The target function explains how the inputs correlate to the outputs.
+- The target function explains how the inputs correlate to the outputs.
--The testing evaluates the model and consists of unseen data for gauging its generalization ability.
+- The testing evaluates the model and consists of unseen data for gauging its generalization ability.

 ### LSTM <a name="subparagraph1"></a>